+Article 1.
+Scope of Services

+1.1.
+General

-- Article 1.
-Scope of Services - 1.1.
-General - The Artist shall perform all services and furnish all supplies, materials, and equipment as necessary (a) for the design, execution, fabrication, transportation, preparation, and installation of the Art Work at the Site. - The Artist shall at all stages of execution, fabrication, and installation coordinate its work with the City's engineer ("Engineer") and shall copy the Engineer on all correspondence with the City. - Execution of the Work 12 - The Artist shall complete the fabrication of the Art Work in accordance with the design approved by the City and shall install the Art Work at the Site by no later than November 1, 2017 ("Completion Deadline"). - The City and the Engineer shall have the right to review the Art Work at reasonable times during the fabrication thereof.
-The City shall be allowed to photograph or film the fabrication and installation of the Art Work. - The Artist shall complete the fabrication and ensure installation of the Art Work at the Site in con-(c) formity with the approved Proposal by the Completion Date. - The Artist shall present to the City in writing for further review and approval any significant (d)changes in scope, design, color, size, material, texture, or function of the Art Work not permitted by or not in conformity with the Proposal.
+- (a) The Artist shall perform all services and furnish all supplies, materials, and equipment as necessary for the design, execution, fabrication, transportation, preparation, and installation of the Art Work at the Site. - (b) The Artist shall at all stages of execution, fabrication, and installation coordinate its work with the City's engineer ("Engineer") and shall copy the Engineer on all correspondence with the City.

+1.2.
+Execution of the Work

+- (a) The Artist shall complete the fabrication of the Art Work in accordance with the design approved by the City and shall install the Art Work at the Site by no later than November 1, 2017 ("Completion Deadline"). - (b) The City and the Engineer shall have the right to review the Art Work at reasonable times during the fabrication thereof.
+The City shall be allowed to photograph or film the fabrication and installation of the Art Work. - (c) The Artist shall complete the fabrication and ensure installation of the Art Work at the Site in conformity with the approved Proposal by the Completion Date. - (d) The Artist shall present to the City in writing for further review and approval any significant changes in scope, design, color, size, material, texture, or function of the Art Work not permitted by or not in conformity with the Proposal.
 A significant change is any change in the scope, design, color, size, material, texture, or location at the Site of the Art Work which affects installation, scheduling, Site preparation, or maintenance for the Art Work or the concept of the Art Work as represented in the Proposal.

-- 1.3.
-Delivery and Installation - the Artist is ready for its delivery and installation at the Site. - (b) coordination of the work with the Engineer. - Electrical Service 1.4.
+1.3.
+Delivery and Installation

+- (a) The Artist shall notify the City in writing when the fabrication of the Art Work is completed and the Artist is ready for its delivery and installation at the Site. - (b) The Artist agrees to notify the City no fewer than (14) days prior to the Artist's intended time of installation and delivery of the Art Work to determine the particulars of delivery time, location, and coordination of the work with the Engineer.

+1.4.
+Electrical Service